nighthawkcoders/platformer4x/_posts/2023-11-13-Game_files.md

 toc: false
 comments: false
 layout: post
-title: OOP game levels, Part 1 files
+title: Platformer files
 description: This provides a synopsis of the platformer game.
 Included is an overview of files, directories, JavaScript files, and an outline of the game objects, game levels, and game control.
-type: ccc
-courses: { csse: {week: 14} }
+categories: [An Introduction]
 ---

 ## Files and Directories